Updated:

 Mood stabilizers are compounds that will work to reduce anxiety, depression, and bipolar disorder without major side effects.
 These are prophylactic agents, which are effective in all phases of sickness even though some substances that are effective at particular phases of sickness may fall under this category.

+Lithium.
 Lithium is one of the most effective prophylactic agents whether used alone or in combination of antidepressants like selective serotonin reuptake inhibitors.
-It functions well in the long term taking over six weeks to yield antidepressant results.
-1 Studies have strongly linked lithium with reduced suicide incidences and this property adds to its efficacy in treating bipolar disorder.
+It functions well in the long term taking over six weeks to yield antidepressant results.1 Studies have strongly linked lithium with reduced suicide incidences and this property adds to its efficacy in treating bipolar disorder.
 However, just like any other compound, lithium has shortcomings including increased regress to mania and depression.

 Antipsychotics

-Antipsychotics are gaining popularity especially after research indicated that combination of amitriptyline, which is an antidepressant and perphanazine, which is antipsychotic, showed high efficacy in treating bipolar disorder.
+Antipsychotics are gaining popularity especially after research indicated that combination of amitriptyline, which is an antidepressant and perphenazine, which is antipsychotic, showed high efficacy in treating bipolar disorder.
 6 This combination had higher efficacy than any other drug used alone.

-However, these combined drugs expose bipolar patients to high chances of tardive dyskinesia and sedation among other effects like obesity.
-1 Most other antipsychotics and antidepressants can be used as add ups to mood stabilizers to manage bipolar disorder.
-6
+However, these combined drugs expose bipolar patients to high chances of tardive dyskinesia and sedation among other effects like obesity.1 Most other antipsychotics and antidepressants can be used as add ups to mood stabilizers to manage bipolar disorder.6

 Electroconvulsive Therapy (ECT)

-There has been wide application of ECT in treating both bipolar and unipolar disorders but there is no enough research on the efficacy and the dosage of the same.
-1 However, there is evidence that ECT reduces the effects of bipolar disorder.
+There has been wide application of ECT in treating both bipolar and unipolar disorders but there is no enough research on the efficacy and the dosage of the same.1 However, there is evidence that ECT reduces the effects of bipolar disorder.

-Psychological Intervention
+Psychological Interventions

-Given the fact that, bipolar disorder may result from both life experiences and environmental factors, it is important to note that, these same factors contribute largely to the recovery of a patient.
-7 For instance, an individual may have high expectations in say examination, which may interfere with sleep/wake cycle due to serotonin imbalance.
+Given the fact that, bipolar disorder may result from both life experiences and environmental factors, it is important to note that, these same factors contribute largely to the recovery of a patient.7 For instance, an individual may have high expectations in say examination, which may interfere with sleep/wake cycle due to serotonin imbalance.

 These experiences increase mania relapses and may lead to depression.
 Therefore, social support is necessary in managing bipolar disorder.
-Studies indicate that victims of bipolar disorder are likely to recover quickly under the care of family members or psychologists.
-7 Home-based treatments establish coherent daily routines and caretaking that enhances the chances of quick recovery.
+Studies indicate that victims of bipolar disorder are likely to recover quickly under the care of family members or psychologists.7 Home-based treatments establish coherent daily routines and caretaking that enhances the chances of quick recovery.

 Psycho Education

-Psycho education offers information on bipolar disorder and arms patient with adequate information on how to cope with the illness and manage it successfully.
-8 Family members also know how to handle a bipolar disorder patient and this process results to effective management of the same.
+Psycho education offers information on bipolar disorder and arms patient with adequate information on how to cope with the illness and manage it successfully.8 Family members also know how to handle a bipolar disorder patient and this process results to effective management of the same.

-The information comes inform of video tapes, workbooks, or drafts that help to develop personal relapse prevention strategy.
-7 Studies strongly link psycho education to improved recovery processes as it changes patient’s attitude and he or she complies with medication regiments, thus resulting to improved recovery.
+The information comes inform of video tapes, workbooks, or drafts that help to develop personal relapse prevention strategy.7 Studies strongly link psycho education to improved recovery processes as it changes patient’s attitude and he or she complies with medication regiments, thus resulting to improved recovery.

 Cognitive-Behavioral Therapy

-The framework of cognitive-behavioral therapy focuses on alleviating psychological problems that lead to mania and depression.
-7 Its main purpose is to address cognitive, behavioral and changes that lead to depression or relapse to mania.
+The framework of cognitive-behavioral therapy focuses on alleviating psychological problems that lead to mania and depression.7 Its main purpose is to address cognitive, behavioral and changes that lead to depression or relapse to mania.
 This strategy helps an individual to halt any further progress of the disorder as medication takes effect.

 Through cognitive-behavioral therapies, an individual becomes aware of bipolar disorder symptoms and it becomes easy to deal with the symptoms as they arise.
-It also arms individual with the necessary techniques to face and handle stress-causing situations like strained relationships and financial stresses among other issues that lead to stress and depression.
-7
+It also arms individual with the necessary techniques to face and handle stress-causing situations like strained relationships and financial stresses among other issues that lead to stress and depression.7

 Family-Focused Therapy

 This form of therapy entails psycho education, problem-solving acquirements, and communication skills that help the family to handle bipolar disorder effectively.
-It helps families to come up with structures that checks mania relapses together with compliance to medical regiments.
-8
+It helps families to come up with structures that checks mania relapses together with compliance to medical regiments.8

-This prepares family members to anticipate future relapses, creates awareness on how to reduce incidences that lead to relapses, and establishes a strong relationship between patient and the family, a factor that leads to reduced relapses.
-7 Fundamentally, family-focused therapies act as adjuvant to medication.
+This prepares family members to anticipate future relapses, creates awareness on how to reduce incidences that lead to relapses, and establishes a strong relationship between patient and the family, a factor that leads to reduced relapses.7 Fundamentally, family-focused therapies act as adjuvant to medication.
 Moreover, home-based care offers a better recovery option compared to hospitalization.

 Interpersonal and Social Rhythm Therapy

-Under the contexts of “unstable or disrupted daily routines lead to circadian instability and affective episodes in vulnerable individuals”, interpersonal and social rhythm therapy came to being.
-9 This therapy seeks to rectify noncompliance to medication, stressful life occurrences, and social rhythm disruptions.
-7
+Under the contexts of “unstable or disrupted daily routines lead to circadian instability and affective episodes in vulnerable individuals”, interpersonal and social rhythm therapy came to being.9 This therapy seeks to rectify noncompliance to medication, stressful life occurrences, and social rhythm disruptions.7

 Through the combination of these three rectifying methods, an individual stands high chances of mania recovery together with reduced chances of relapse.
-To counter stressful incidences, patients are required to maintain veritable sleep/wake cycles to maintain serotonin levels hence reduced chances of relapse.
-9
+To counter stressful incidences, patients are required to maintain veritable sleep/wake cycles to maintain serotonin levels hence reduced chances of relapse.9

 They are also advised to engage in practices that lead to social stimulation that would result to mood stabilization.
-This therapy is more of counseling starting with pinpointing the cardinal interpersonal problem; setting targets to counter the identified problem; laying down plans to accomplish the set targets, and finally developing management strategies that would effect the laid down plans.
-7
+This therapy is more of counseling starting with pinpointing the cardinal interpersonal problem; setting targets to counter the identified problem; laying down plans to accomplish the set targets, and finally developing management strategies that would effect the laid down plans.7

 Personal Developments